jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Yep, that makes complete sense.
 All right.
 Okay, so now I want to transition to talk about this the solid principles which you've helped to popularize.

-So first one is the obviously that probably the most famous the single responsibility principle.
-And This is the idea that a class should have only one reason to change and you talk about how by reason to change talking about a person or a role who who would be the source of that change and so
+So first one is probably the most famous, the single responsibility principle.
+And This is the idea that a class should have only one reason to change and you talk about how by reason to change talking about a person or a role who would be the source of that change.

-I want to challenge this and I want to want to get your thoughts on this.
+So, I want to challenge this and I want to want to get your thoughts on this.
 So I think we can all agree that too many responsibilities is bad, but one is a very small number.
-And I i sometimes wonder if it would make more sense to be called the like minimize responsibilities principle or be careful about too many responsibilities principle.
-Because it seems to me like ah if you really try to like truly think about all the possible causes for a change, right, you can think about many possible causes.
-And one one example to illustrate is like, you know, suppose you've got one guy who's the who's in charge of all the copy in your app.
+And I sometimes wonder if it would make more sense to be called the like minimize responsibilities principle or be careful about too many responsibilities principle.
+Because it seems to me if you really try to truly think about all the possible causes for a change, right, you can think about many possible causes.
+And one example to illustrate is, suppose you've got one guy who's in charge of all the copy in your app.
 So they get to decide the messages that are rendered to the to the user.

 Okay, you might decide that because that's one person and that's one reason to change, you should have all the text in your app moved out of the classes into some other file.
 And so maybe if you're doing internationalization, that's a really good idea.